baniol/learning-app/README.md

 ## Creating a New Quiz

-Please refer to the `CreateQuiz.md` file for detailed instructions on how to create new quiz types.
+Please refer to the `CREATING_QUIZZES.md` file for instructions on how to create new quiz types in the simplified structure.
+For legacy documentation, see `CreateQuiz.md` (deprecated).

 ## Debugging